Mouwrice/thesis-typst/measurement_results.typ

 === Noise

 Another aspect that can lead to a less stable signal is noise.
 Noise is the random variation in the position of a tracked marker.
 This noise is mostly present when the tracked body part is not moving at all.
 It can be seen in the trajectories that larger models produce a less noisy signal than smaller models.
 This is shown in @noise-example-right-heel.
 The noise is clearly visible in the `LITE` model, while the `FULL` and `HEAVY` models have a much more stable signal.
 It should be noted that the noise is rather small and is still in line with the accuracy values that were discussed earlier.
-The signal stability tables also clearly show that the noise is present in the `LITE` model but is reduced in the `FULL` and `HEAVY` models.
+The signal stability tables also clearly show that the noise is present in the `LITE` model but is reduced in the `FULL` and `HEAVY` models. (@noise-example-right-heel-stability)

 #show table.cell.where(x: 0): set text(weight: "bold")
 #figure(
   caption: [The signal stability from a noisy signal in the the `maurice_drum_regular` measurement.
 Models: `LITE`, `FULL`, `HEAVY`.
 Marker type: `Landmark`.
 Marker: `Right Heel`.],
-  placement: none,
+  placement: auto,
   grid(
   columns: (auto),
   rows: (auto, auto, auto),